The Story Behind IndiNature: Rethinking the Future of Building Materials

 From seed to insulation, the IndiNature production process is designed to minimize environmental impact:

-- Sourcing: Hemp is sourced from UK farms, often within 100 miles.
+- Sourcing: Hemp is sourced from UK farms, some as close as 12 miles away.

 - Processing: Raw stalks are mechanically processed to extract fibre, avoiding harsh chemicals.

-- Forming: The hemp fibre mixture is formed into flexible thermal insulation batts, known as IndiTherm®, which are soft to the touch, easy to handle and flexible to install
+- Forming: The hemp fibre mixture is formed into either insulating boards known as IndiBreathe® Flex or into flexible thermal insulation batts, known as IndiTherm®, which are soft to the touch, easy to handle and flexible to install.

-- Quality Control: Each product batch undergoes strict testing for thermal, fire and acoustic performance.
+- Quality Control: Each product batch undergoes strict internal and external testing for thermal, fire, moisture and dimensional performance to both BBA and ISO 9001 standards.

 Hero Products and the Full Range